internetarchive/openlibrary/openlibrary/plugins/README.md

 * importapi -- defines our book import API endpoints
   * `code.py` again defines most of the core logic we care about
 * admin -- our admin pages and logic
-* books -- old-stype book APIs (likely not relevant)
+* books -- old-style book APIs (likely not relevant)

 ## Code.py